learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 docker build -t yourname/laravel-kubernetes-demo .
 ```

+> Don't forget to execute the eval.
+Building the image within the virtual machine is necessary.
+You should run the command only once in the current terminal.

 __Deploying the image__

-Now that the application's image is built and available locally you can go ahead with deploying it.
+Now that the application's image is built and available in Minikube you can go ahead with deploying it.

 I always start with making sure that Kubectl is in the correct context.
 In this case, the context is Minikube.
 You can quickly switch context as follows: